pvm341/aRPG/README.md

 | s;w;4s        |             | Go South, West, then 4 South    |
 | look east; n10wd; scan d;              |             | Look east, go north, then 10 west, then down, then scan down     |

+So, you need to use semicolon notation in order to handle command parameters.

 Authors
 =====